fennovj/azure-notes/saa_c02_exam/01_resources.md

 - Global Accelerator - This is like provisioning edge locations.
 Users are router through the edge locations to your resources.
 You can check the edge nodes here: <https://aws.amazon.com/global-accelerator/features/>.
 There are 200 nodes across the world, and you pay per edge location ($0.02/hr), and also a few cents per GB.
 Again, more expensive than CloudFront for high-throughput applications.
 - PrivateLink - May also be called 'Private VPC Endpoint', as these VPCE's are powered by PrivateLink.
 The idea is you have a VPC with some service, e.g. a load-balancer, and you want others to access that service without going over the public internet.
 So you make them connect to some private vpce, and it appears as if your resource is in their VPC.
 The traffic will be routed over the AWS Backbone instead of over public internet.
 Note that the source requests must also come from within an AWS VPC.
 - WAF - web application firewall - protects against 'common web exploits' and bots/ddosing.
 E.g. you can configure it to block requests that look like they are exploiting vulnerabilities specific to PHP/Javascript/whatever you use.
+- NAT Gateway - The *main* usecase is to make instances connect outside of the VPC, but not the other way around.
+By itself, it does not allow access to the public internet.
+You generally just need one, in the public subnet.
+Then, from the private network, you redirect 0.0.0.0/0 to the NAT gateway.
+The NAT gateway can be in a different route table, that redirects 0.0.0.0/0 to the IGW.
+Basically, just see it as a weird router that sits in your public subnet.
+You can have multiple NAT gateways - the only reason is higher resiliency.

 ## Storage